oleng/oleng/README.md

 Little summary of me, I :heart: Python and Docker, and currently pursuing data engineering career.

-You can read a bit more about me [here on my github page](https://oleng.github.io/about), and although there's currently not much in it, I also have some entries in the [blog](https://oleng.github.io/).
+You can read a bit more about me [here on my github page](https://oleng.github.io/about), and although there's currently not much in it, I also have some entries in the [blog](https://oleng.github.io/), made with hugo & continuously delivered with Github Action.
 You can reach me via email or my twitter @deadvoid. 💬 Talk to me about whatever!

 Feel free to look around!
 For example, check these out: